shuffle-project/melvin-asr/README.md

 5. **Smoke Tests**: As described in the section above, there are smoke tests for the REST-API and the Websocket-API of the ASR-API service.
 Run both against the newly running containers to make sure everything is up and running.
 Rollback in case there are any troubles.
 The REST-Endpoints `/` and `/health` can be used for an health-check as well.

+6. **Config.yml**: The ASR-API is configured in the `config.yml` file.
+In order to spin up the docker container using docker compose, make sure the config file is availible in the `docker-compose.yml`'s directory

+## Configuration
+The configuration of the ASR-API is done in the `config.yml` and `config.dev.yml`.
+These files are read by the `src/config.py` module, which is providing configurations to the service logic.
+Please make sure to set the required options:

+### Required Configuration

+1. *debug* - Actives debug more for logging
+2. *api_keys* - Set the key that are used to access the REST API.
+3. *stream_runner* - Defined the models running to provide the websocket transcription (*currently only one is supported!*)
+4. *rest_runner*- Defined the models running to provide the http transcription

+See the files for more information.

 ## License